ST10451732/ICETask3/README.md

 # ICETask3

-Project Description:
+**Business Requirements Document**

-**Project Name:** Parentheses Validator
+**Project Name:** Java Programming Tasks

 **Project Overview:**
-The Parentheses Validator project aims to develop a Java function, `isValid`, that verifies the correctness of a sequence of parentheses in a given string.
-The function will analyze the input string to determine if the sequence of parentheses is well-formed, ensuring that for every open parenthesis, there is a corresponding closing parenthesis.
+The Java Programming Tasks project aims to develop three distinct functions in Java to address specific computational requirements.
+These functions are intended to be modular, efficient, and well-documented to ensure usability and maintainability.

 **Project Objectives:**
-- Develop a Java function `isValid(s)` using both the `String` and `StringBuilder` classes.
+1. Develop a function `isValid(s)` to validate the correctness of a sequence of parentheses in a given string.
-- Validate the input string `s` to ensure it contains a sequence of parentheses ('(', ')', '{', '}', '[', ']') only.
-- Determine if the input string is valid, i.e., every open parenthesis has a corresponding closing parenthesis and the parentheses are well-formed.
+2. Implement an infinite generator function `odd_squares_sum` that yields the sum of squares of odd numbers up to a specified limit.
+3. Create a function `greatest_common_divisor` to determine the greatest common divisor of two input numbers.

+**Project Scope:**
+- The project will focus on implementing the specified functions using Java programming language.
-- Implement the function without utilizing the Stack data structure.
+- The functions should adhere to the provided requirements and constraints, such as not using the Stack data structure for `isValid(s)`.

 **Project Deliverables:**
-- Java function `isValid(s)` that returns a boolean value indicating whether the input string `s` is valid or not.
-- Documentation detailing the approach used to implement the function, including any relevant references or resources consulted during development.
+1. Java function `isValid(s)` that determines the validity of a sequence of parentheses in a string.
+2. Infinite generator function `odd_squares_sum` that yields the sum of squares of odd numbers.
+3. Java function `greatest_common_divisor` to calculate the greatest common divisor of two numbers.
+4. Documentation detailing the usage, inputs, outputs, and constraints of each function.
-- Test cases to validate the correctness of the function, including both valid and invalid input strings.
+5. Test cases to validate the correctness and robustness of the implemented functions.

-**Project Tasks:**
-1. Develop the `isValid(s)` function to analyze the input string and determine its validity.
-2. Test the function with various input strings to ensure it correctly identifies valid and invalid sequences of parentheses.
-3. Document the implementation details, including the approach taken and any challenges encountered during development.
-4. Prepare test cases based on the provided requirements to validate the functionality of the `isValid(s)` function.

-**Resources:**
-- Codecademy Java Documentation on StringBuilder: [StringBuilder Documentation](https://www.codecademy.com/resources/docs/java/stringbuilder)

-**Project Timeline:**
-- Start Date: [Insert Start Date]
-- End Date: [Insert End Date]

 **Project Stakeholders:**
 - Project Manager: [Insert Name]